Hospital Auxiliaries of Kansas

 HAK offers educational opportunities to members twice a year – at each of six spring district meetings and at the annual convention.
 A program on legislative issues is always included, along with the opportunity for the exchange of ideas between auxiliaries.
 Information is also shared through a quarterly newsletter sent to all auxiliary presidents and all associate members.

-The 2013 Spring HAK District Meetings are scheduled as follows:
+The 2014 Spring AHK District meetings are scheduled as follows: